fiaisis/frontend/README.md

 ## Starting development

+Use Node.js 24.15 or newer in the Node 24 LTS line (or Node 26+) and the repository's pinned Yarn 3.3.0.
+CI and the frontend Docker build use Node 24.

+TypeScript 7 provides `yarn typecheck`.
+The `typescript` dependency aliases Microsoft's TypeScript 6 compatibility package so ESLint and other tools can continue using the compiler API.
+Keep both compiler dependencies when updating TypeScript.

+Run `yarn lint:check` to check the app and Cypress source without modifying files.
+ESLint uses `eslint.config.mjs`; compatibility adapters support the existing React, accessibility, and import rules on ESLint 10.

 ### Downloading the code

 To get started developing for the frontend, first you will need to have [Node.js](https://nodejs.org/en/download/package-manager) and [Yarn](https://classic.yarnpkg.com/en/docs/install) installed and set-up on your machine.
 When following the install wizards just keep to default settings.
 You will then want to clone the [SciGateway](https://github.com/ral-facilities/scigateway) repository.
 From now on stick to SciGateway's `release/v4.1.1` branch (worth noting that `develop` is the repository's default branch instead of "main" or "master").